What is Lymphedema?

-Maintenance is ongoing to prevent lymphedema from getting worse and to decrease the chance of complications.
-Maintenance includes day and/or nighttime compression garments, manual lymph drainage, and continued exercise and excellent skin care.
+Is ongoing to prevent lymphedema from getting worse and to decrease the chance of complications.
+Maintenance includes day and/or nighttime compression garments, manual lymph drainage, continued exercise, and excellent skin care.

 TREATMENT FOR LYMPHEDEMA MUST BE PERFORMED BY A CERTIFIED LYMPHEDEMA THERAPIST.